BlindfoldedSurgery/actions-python/README.md

 ### lint

-Lints a Poetry project using black, ruff and mypy.
+Lints a Poetry project using ruff and mypy.

 **Inputs:**